-- Leverages strong relationships with DCPS' central recruitment and staffing team and personal networks to find high-quality candidates. - Leverages DCPS' central and school-based selection processes and tools to screen most candidates - Recognizes high performers by frequently showing public and individual appreciation for their accomplishments in helping to ach etention of most high performers.
+LEVEL 2 The following best describes the AP's actions: LEVEL 1 The following best describes the AP's actions: Sometimes leverages DCPS' central recruitment and staffing team and personal networks to find high-quality candidates.
+Leverages DCPS' central and school-based selection processes and tools to screen some candidates.
+The expectation of level 2 practice is not met.
+Recognizes high performers by occasionally showing appreciation for their accomplishments in helping to achieve the school's goals.
+Coaches some teacher leaders to strengthen their leadership skills.
+The result is the retention of some high performers.
+The expectation of level 2 practice is not met.

-Evaluates staff members and provides support

-- Always completes assigned staff members' evaluations with full fidelity to IMPACT policies and procedures [Same as Level 3]. - Always shares robust supporting evidence for IMPACT ratings as well as clear and actionable suggestions for improvement. - Gives honest and timely feedback to low performers throughout the school year and has difficult conversations, as needed [Same as Level 3]. - Always completes assigned staff members' evaluations with full fidelity to IMPACT policies and procedures. - Almost always shares robust supporting evidence for IMPACT ratings as well as clear and actionable suggestions for improvement. - Gives honest and timely feedback to low performers throughout the school year and has difficult conversations, as needed. - Cultivates and maintains positive interpersonal relationships with all assigned teachers, ensuring that they feel valued and believe their work directly supports the achievement of the school's goals. - Is able to describe all assigned teachers' individual strengths and areas of growth [Same as Level 3]. - Creates a learning and development culture that empowers all assigned teachers to take the initiative to share their areas of growth and to lead their own professional learning communities. - Cultivates and maintains positive interpersonal relationships with most teachers in the assigned grade levels and/or content areas, ensuring that they feel valued and believe their work directly supports the achievement of the school's goals. - Is able to describe all assigned teachers' individual strengths and areas of growth and provides targeted professional development opportunities that address assigned teachers' individual areas of growth.
+LEVEL 4 The following best describes the AP's actions: LEVEL 3 The following best describes the AP's actions: Evaluates staff members and provides support Always completes assigned staff members' evaluations with full fidelity to IMPACT policies and procedures [Same as Level 3].
+Always shares robust supporting evidence for IMPACT ratings as well as clear and actionable suggestions for improvement.
+Gives honest and timely feedback to low performers throughout the school year and has difficult conversations, as needed [Same as Level 3].
+Always completes assigned staff members' evaluations with full fidelity to IMPACT policies and procedures.
+Almost always shares robust supporting evidence for IMPACT ratings as well as clear and actionable suggestions for improvement.
+Gives honest and timely feedback to low performers throughout the school year and has difficult conversations, as needed.
+Cultivates and maintains positive interpersonal relationships with all assigned teachers, ensuring that they feel valued and believe their work directly supports the achievement of the school's goals.
+Is able to describe all assigned teachers' individual strengths and areas of growth [Same as Level 3].
+Creates a learning and development culture that empowers all assigned teachers to take the initiative to share their areas of growth and to lead their own professional learning communities.
+Cultivates and maintains positive interpersonal relationships with most teachers in the assigned grade levels and/or content areas, ensuring that they feel valued and believe their work directly supports the achievement of the school's goals.
+Is able to describe all assigned teachers' individual strengths and areas of growth and provides targeted professional development opportunities that address assigned teachers' individual areas of growth.